-3.5.4 Observing bright objects
+3.5.4 Observing bright objects, limiting magnitudes, and the diaphragm mode

 With respect to the previous periods, it was found that some of the proposed objects are too bright for doing their observation with XSHOOTER.

 In particular, do not forget that the minimum DIT in the infrared is 0.66s, this means that no DIT lower than 0.66s exist and the IRACE controller will transform DIT shorter than 0.66s to 0.66s integration.